 Hello Saleem,

 Many thanks for posting it.
 I am an aspirant Executive MBA.
+I always had this question from what I heard in the market.
+This helped me figure out a few things.

-Thanks Again Saleem.
+Thanks again, Saleem.
 I appreciate it.

 Cheers,